Rules and Procedures

 The rules governing examinations are found in the annual Registration Materials.
 A copy of the rules is also posted on-line at the start of each exam period.

 The rules governing the rescheduling of exams are found in the annual Registration Materials.

 Non-native English speakers are permitted to bring a paper dictionary to exams.
-Additionally, the Law School permits an instructor, if he or she chooses, to grant at the discretion faculty member extra time for an examination, scheduled for less than 8 hours, to graduate students whose native language is other than English.
-The decision as to whom shall be eligible to receive this extra time is made by the Dean for Graduate Programs in consultation with the Faculty Graduate and International Programs Committee.
+Additionally, the University of Pennsylvania Carey Law School permits an instructor, if he or she chooses, to grant at the discretion faculty member extra time for an examination, scheduled for less than 8 hours, to graduate students whose native language is other than English.
+The decision as to whom shall be eligible to receive this extra time is made by the Dean for Graduate Programs in consultation with the Faculty Graduate and International Affairs Committee.

 The general standards for granting extra time are that LL.M. candidates will not be eligible if:

 a) the student has lived in a country for at least three years in which the primary means of communication is English or in a multilingual country in which English was the primary means of communication of the student; or